 Busselton Jetty Underwater Observatory Review

-The price of the tour includes a return ticket for the train which saves you from walking the 1.7 km.
-It’s also a fun way to travel and the kids love it.
+The tour price includes a return ticket for the train, which saves you from walking the 1.7 km.
+It’s also a fun way to travel, and the kids love it.

-A tour guide will meet you off the train and take you into the observatory building where they will provide you with a short briefing before starting the descent.
-There are six flights of stairs (60 in total) that take you 8m below sea level, but a lift is available if required.
+A tour guide will meet you off the train and take you into the observatory building, where they will provide you with a short briefing before starting the descent.
+Six flights of stairs (60 in total) take you 8m below sea level, but a lift is available if required.